Property Appraisal Considerations For Captive Insurance

 Continual Property Appraisal Reassessment

 Given the specialized nature of property valuation for insurance purposes, it’s important to engage appraisers who have specific experience with complex appraisals.
-Expertise is vital in ensuring that the property is appraised correctly and that the captive is adequately protected against risks.
+Expertise is vital in ensuring that the property is valued and recorded appropriately, protecting the captive against unwanted risks.

 A thorough appraisal program should also include continuous reassessment to ensure that valuations remain accurate over time.
 This is particularly important in dynamic markets or in cases where property use or characteristics change.
-Regular reappraisals help ensure confidence in coverage and allow adjustments to meet changing needs.
+Regular reappraisals and accurate trending between onsite visits ensure confidence in coverage and allow adjustments to meet changing needs.

-Additionally, properties which are NOT subject to an appraisal in given years should be adjusted annually to “trend” values reflecting construction cost changes in specific markets and for specific classes of construction, when possible.
-This annual and cost-effective strategy helps eliminate surprises the next cycle when actual reappraisals are completed.
+Properties which are NOT subject to an appraisal in given years should be adjusted annually to “trend” values reflecting construction cost changes in specific markets and for specific classes of construction.
+This annual and cost-effective strategy helps eliminate surprises the next cycle when actual reappraisals are performed.